Wang Yingfan

 Wang Yingfan (王英凡; born April 1942) is a Chinese diplomat who served as Permanent Representative of China to the United Nations from 2000 to 2003.
-He was also the Chinese Ambassador to the Philippines from 1985 to 1990.
+He was also the Chinese Ambassador to the Philippines from 1988 to 1990.

 Biography

 Wang Yingfan was born in the Inner-Mongolia Autonomous Region of the People's Republic of China in April 1942.
 Wang graduated from Beijing Foreign Studies University.
+He served as Chinese ambassador to the Philippines from 1988 to 1990.
 Wang served as Permanent Representative of China to the United Nations from 2000 to 2003.
 Wang was Vice-Chairman of the National People's Congress Foreign Affairs Committee from 2003 to 2008.
 Wang is married and has a daughter.

+In 2012, he made a visit to the Philippines and attended a media forum organized by the Chinese embassy in Manila.
+He stated that there is no issue for the Philippines' acquirement of US weapons, however, he warned of US "meddling" in the region, particularly the South China Sea dispute.